 Bozeman, MT (September 10, 2020) – A third COVID-19 impact survey conducted by the Craft Maltsters Guild shows most craft maltsters are open for business but are still adapting to the challenges the pandemic has imposed.
-CMG represents the interests of small-batch, independent maltsters in North America and abroad.
+The Guild represents the interests of small-batch, independent maltsters in North America and abroad.
 Information about earlier surveys can be found here: Survey 1: April 2020, Survey 2: May 2020.

-A collective 32 craft maltsters from the US and Canada responded to the survey which was sent out to CMG Member Malthouses in late July.
+A collective of 32 craft maltsters from the US and Canada responded to the survey which was sent out to Guild Member Malthouses in late July.
 The results showed while sales continue to remain down for some maltsters, year-over-year volume sales and revenue are trending positively for the majority of malthouses.

 “My drop in sales seemed to be temporary,” said Matt Cunningham of Rustic Brew Farms in Marysville, OH.
 “All or most of the sales losses reversed once Ohio opened back up and demand seems to have slightly risen since the shutdown.”